remotesynth/certifiedfreshevents/content/speakers/raymond-camden.md

 draft: false
 ---

-Raymond Camden is a Senior Developer Evangelist for Adobe.
-He works on the Document Services APIs to build powerful (and typically cat-related) PDF demos.
-He is the author of multiple books on web development and has been actively blogging and presenting for almost twenty years.
+Raymond Camden is the author of multiple books on web development and has been actively blogging and presenting for almost twenty years.

 Raymond can be reached at [his blog](https://www.raymondcamden.com/), [@raymondcamden](https://twitter.com/raymondcamden) on Twitter, or via email at raymondcamden@gmail.com.